24-methylenesterol C-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 24-Methylenelophenol, whereas its two products are S-adenosylhomocysteine and (Z)-24-ethylidenelophenol.
+This is a methylation reaction in which the phytosterol, 24-methylenelophenol, is converted to citrostadienol.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).
+The enzyme was characterised from Nicotiana tabacum.

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:24-methylenelophenol C-methyltransferase.
 Other names in common use include SMT2, and 24-methylenelophenol C-241-methyltransferase.
-This enzyme participates in the biosynthesis of steroids.